KristyanVasilev/Amdaris/README.md

 ## 🧐 Introduction:

-Welcome to the BookShop App, a backend .NET web API and frontend Angular application for managing a bookstore inventory and customer orders.
-This application was developed as part of a 3-month internship at Amdaris, where I had the opportunity to learn and improve my skills in various technologies.

 BookShop is a web application that follows clean architecture principles and utilizes CQRS (Command Query Responsibility Segregation).
 It allows users to browse and purchase books, video games, and school supplies.
 The application has a .NET Web API backend and an Angular frontend.
 It utilizes Azure Blob Storage for storing images, SendGrid for sending emails, and Azure for login/logout and role management.
 Only managers have the ability to manage products within the application.
+This application was developed as part of a 3-month internship at Amdaris, where I had the opportunity to learn and improve my skills in various technologies.
 ____________________________________________________________________________________________________
 ## 🔥 Installation: